awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

    The installer installs the Session Manager plugin at `/usr/local/sessionmanagerplugin` and creates the symlink `session-manager-plugin` in the `/usr/local/bin` directory\.
 This eliminates the need to specify the install directory in the user's `$PATH` variable\.

-   To see an explanation of the \-i and \-b options, use the \-h option:
+   To see an explanation of the \-i and \-b options, use the \-h option\.

    ```
    ./sessionmanager-bundle/install -h
    ```

 1. Verify that the installation was successful\.
-For information, see [Verify the Session Manager Plugin installation](#install-plugin-verify)\.
+For information, see [Verify the Session Manager plugin installation](#install-plugin-verify)\.

 **Note**
-If you ever want to uninstall the plugin, run the following two commands, one at a time:
+If you ever want to uninstall the plugin, run the following two commands in the order shown\.

 ```
 sudo rm -rf /usr/local/sessionmanagerplugin